manueltuor/Supply-Chain-Case-Study/README.md

 • 𝜋 𝑟𝑜𝑎𝑑 = 0.00240 € 𝑢𝑛𝑖𝑡/𝑘𝑚

 And now, the management wishes to exert more effort into abating its carbon emissions.
-Please provide suggestions to TGE to make a trade-off between reducing its emissions compared to the current plans (Scenario 1 & 2) and the change in optimizing its allocation plan with a primary focus on minimizing the cost associated with carbon emissions.
+Please provide suggestions to the compang to make a trade-off between reducing its emissions compared to the current plans (Scenario 1 & 2) and the change in optimizing its allocation plan with a primary focus on minimizing the cost associated with carbon emissions.
 What is the effect of this new consideration on the allocation plan?